katmilne/katmilne.com-nextjs/README.md

 # My Website

-This repository contains the codebase for my personal website built using Next.js and Tailwind CSS.
+This repository contains the codebase for my responsive personal website built using Next.js and Tailwind CSS.
 The website consists of three main pages: Homepage, Projects, and CV.

 ## Pages